nikola1708/PortfolioPancasilaMU/README.md

 ### About the Student

-**Maria Nikola** (NIM: 20245520009) is a 3rd-semester Informatics student at Universitas Multimedia Nusantara completing her General Knowledge Course (MKU) in Civic Education for 2025.
+**Maria Nikola** (NIM: 20245520009) is a Computer Science student completing her General Knowledge Course (MKU) in Civic Education for 2025.

 ## ✨ Features